ttpsolutions-in/OnlineBillingMiddletier/eptView/vContent/plugins/bootstrap4/docs/4.0/components/modal.md

 ## How it works

-Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.
+Before getting started with Bootstrap's modal component, be sure to read the following as our Rights options have recently changed.

 - Modals are built with HTML, CSS, and JavaScript.
 They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.